-- Do not take vitamin E or any herbal supplements for one week before surgery. - If aspirin is prescribed for your heart or problems with your blood vessels, please check with your primary care doctor or cardiologist before stopping this. - You may take acetaminophen (Tylenol). - You may not be aware of the many medicines that contain aspirin.
+- Do not take vitamin E or any herbal supplements for one week before surgery. - If aspirin is prescribed for your heart or problems with your blood vessels, you will be given instructions on taking it. - · You may take acetaminophen (Tylenol). - You may not be aware of the many medicines that contain aspirin.
 Most medicines that help to relieve the symptoms of cold or sinus congestion contain aspirin.
 Look at the ingredients on the label. - Notify your surgeon if you are on warfarin (Coumadin) or another blood-thinning medication.